February 18th, 2023

 “I still don’t think this is a good idea, Kebechet.
 If someone’s going to speak for the gods, you’d think they’d have a close relationship with them, and a fair bit of knowledge on each of them and their eccentricities.
 Not to mention the patience to deal with mediating between the gods and their mortal worshippers.
 I have none of that, and even aside from that I’m hardly the diplomatic type!”
 The woman said as she eyed Kebechet levelly, not withering before the hard stare the Egyptian wolf goddess gave her in return.

-Even despite her inscrutable, nigh-emotionless mien, Kebechet nonetheless began to speak to the woman like a mother chiding their child into action.
-“Nora, like it or not you are our best candidate at this time.
+Even despite her inscrutable, expression Kebechet nonetheless began to speak with a surprising amount of respect.
+“Lady Newstar, like it or not you are our best candidate at this time.
 We concede that you’re not ideal for this position, but in the absence of one with such qualities as you described, then the current living Pharaoh will suffice.”

-Kebechet cut Nora off with an air of finality, and if Echo didn’t know better, a hint of irritation over Nora’s reluctance.
-“Regardless, you will carry it out, and be our chief speaker.
-We have commanded it of you, and you are the only option available at this time.
-That is all.”
+Kebechet spoke again with an air of finality, and if Echo didn’t know better, a hint of irritation over Nora’s reluctance.
+“There are things required of you, Nora.
+Whether you respect that or not.”

 With that, the two of them made their goodbyes and started to take their leave, and it seemed it was only then that either of them realized they had a nymph playing voyeur to their rather heated discussion.